resurfaceio/phileas-benchmark/README.md

 # phileas-benchmark
 Benchmark tests for Phileas PII engine

-This command-line program runs a series of benchmarks using [Phileas](https://github.com/philterd/phileas) to redact PII tokens in strings of varying sizes.
+This command-line utility runs a series of single-threaded benchmarks using [Phileas](https://github.com/philterd/phileas) to redact PII tokens in strings of varying sizes.

 ## Dependencies